spdx/spdx-spec/docs/serializations.md

 An SPDX serialization in JSON-LD format is considered conformant to the SPDX specification if it adheres to the following two validation criteria:

-- Structural validation: The JSON-LD document must structurally validate against the SPDX JSON Schema.
+- Structural validation: The JSON-LD document shall structurally validate against the SPDX JSON Schema.
 This schema defines the expected structure of the JSON-LD document, including the required elements, data types, and permissible values.
-- Semantic validation: The JSON-LD document must successfully validate against the SPDX OWL ontology.
+- Semantic validation: The JSON-LD document shall successfully validate against the SPDX OWL ontology.
 This ontology defines the expected relationships and constraints between SPDX elements.
 The SPDX OWL ontology also incorporates SHACL shape restrictions to further specify these constraints.

-The SPDX JSON Schema is available at:
+The SPDX 3 JSON Schema is available at:
 <https://spdx.org/schema/3.0/spdx-json-schema.json>

-The SPDX OWL ontology is available at:
+The SPDX 3 OWL ontology is available at:
 <https://spdx.org/rdf/3.0/spdx-model.ttl>